jrmeyerhofer/LITA2017/Lesson_2/README.md

-# Lesson Two - Create your own function
+# Lesson 2 - Create your own function

 In this lesson we'll create our own function in a Google Sheet.